 - prohibition on highway driving

-- requirement that vehicle have automatic transmission
+- requirement that your vehicles have automatic transmission

 - requirement for an additional right-side mirror